vbotay/rdp-connector/README.md

-# rdp-connector
+# vm-manager

+## Features
-rdp-connector is a tool to get rdp connection to VM managed by vCenter.
+* rdp -  to get rdp connection to Windows VM managed by vCenter
+* list - to get list of VMs with some with some info about them

+## Notes
-It works under OSX and Windows.
+RDP works only under OSX and Windows.
-Support RDP to Windows VMs, other platforms support has not been tested.